 The Division of Adult Education Quarterly report must be submitted for each program (054, 061, 064, and 099).
-It is necessary to submit two reports for the 064 program - one for federal funds and one for state funds.
+It is necessary to submit two or three reports for the 064 program - one for federal funds, one for state funds and, if applicable, one for Optional Tutoring Program funds.

 The reports are due regardless of whether the program received cash within a quarter.
 This form is in addition to the Reconciliation of Cash on Hand report that is required to be completed in the FAI System.